fpsvogel/reading/doc/csv-format.md

 \FICTION, HISTORY @Lexpub: 📕Beloved @Jeffco 🔊Kindred ⚡Beowulf
 ```

-### Compact planned items: single line with Sources column
+### Compact planned items: single line with Sources and Length columns

 When I know I'm going to read something very soon, I like to put it near my in-progress items at the top of my CSV file, rather than in my lists of planned items at the bottom of the file.

-In these cases, I like putting each planned item on its own line with a Sources column:
+In these cases, I like putting each planned item on its own line with Sources and Length columns:

 ```
-\📕Beloved|Lexpub, Jeffco
+\📕Beloved|Lexpub, Jeffco|321
-\🔊Kindred|Lexpub
+\🔊Kindred|Lexpub|10:55
 ```

-This will be parsed as normal Head and Sources columns.
-If you want more columns than that, then just change it to a non-compact item by removing the comment character and adding in all the missing columns.
+This will be parsed as normal Head, Sources, and Length columns.
+If you want more columns than that, then just change it to a non-compact item by removing the comment character and adding in the missing columns.

-One reason I like this form is that my shortcut scripts for creating a new row ([Ruby](https://github.com/fpsvogel/reading/blob/main/doc/ruby_reading_csv_row_shortcut.rb), [AutoHotkey](https://github.com/fpsvogel/reading/blob/main/doc/autohotkey-reading-row-shortcut.ahk)) recognize a compact planned item and incorporates it into the new row, and having a Sources column ready to go means less work changing the planned item into a regular row.
+One reason I like this form is that my shortcut scripts for creating a new row ([Ruby](https://github.com/fpsvogel/reading/blob/main/doc/ruby_reading_csv_row_shortcut.rb), [AutoHotkey](https://github.com/fpsvogel/reading/blob/main/doc/autohotkey-reading-row-shortcut.ahk)) recognize a compact planned item and incorporates it into the new row, and having Sources and Length columns ready to go means less work changing the planned item into a regular row.

 ### Compact planned items: ignored emojis